iburguera/CTF/OverTheWire/Bandit-Level1.md

-#Bandit Level 0 → Level 1
+#Bandit Level 1 → Level 2

 ##Level Goal

-The password for the next level is stored in a file called readme located in the home directory.
-Use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH to log into that level and continue the game.
+The password for the next level is stored in a file called - located in the home directory

-Commands you may need to solve this level
+##Commands you may need to solve this level

 ls, cd, cat, file, du, find

+Helpful Reading Material

 ## Write Up Iker